jhpyle/docassemble/_docs/initial.md

 smartphones.
 To show a smartphone user a list of sections, you can use the [`nav.show_sections()`] function.

+## <a name="hide standard menu"></a>Hiding the standard menu items

+By default, the menu in the corner provides logged-in users with the ability to edit their "Profile" and the ability to go to "My Interviews," which is a list of interview sessions that have been started.
+If you want to disable these links, you can use the `hide standard menu` directive:

+{% highlight yaml %}
+features:
+  hide standard menu: True
+{% endhighlight %}

+If you want to add any of these links manually, or add them with different names, you can do so with the
+[`menu_items` special variable] and the [`url_of()`] function.

+{% highlight yaml %}
+mandatory: True
+code: |
+  menu_items = [
+    {'label': 'Edit my Profile', 'url': url_of('profile')},
+    {'label': 'Saved Sessions', 'url': url_of('interviews')}
+  ]
+{% endhighlight %}

 ## <a name="javascript"></a><a name="css"></a>Javascript and CSS files

 If you are a web developer and you know how to write [HTML],